Gottdata/Normality_check/README.md

 # Normality_check

-Normality assumption check of segment's rates of a bank
+Statistical Normality Testing in R: Normality assumption check of segment's rates of a bank